 - The actual unloaded weight of the vehicle, when it is fully equipped for service.

-- Federal Government and State & Local governments, including the District of Columbia.
+- State & Local governments, including the District of Columbia.

 - The American Red Cross.